quizzestime/quizzestime.github.io/readme.md

 ## Views (Pages)

 -   **Landing Page**
--   **Login/Registration** - registration with email, username and password.
+-   **Login/Register** - registration with email, username and password.
 -   **Quiz Browser** - list of tests and option to search by title and filter by category.
 -   **Quiz Details** - additional description, test statistics, information about the author and option to start the test.
--   **Quiz Contest Mode** - answering questions, each question have separate view, option to skip questions and opportunity to restart the test.
+-   **Quiz Contest Mode** - answering questions, each question have separate view, option to skip questions, opportunity to restart the test.
 -   **Quiz Results** - summary of the results, option to review the wrong answers.
 -   **Profile Page** - information for created and completed tests.
 -   **Quiz Editor** - integrated editor for tests, questions and answers.